CllsPy/Journaling/README.md

 * Gaussian distribution: distribution in a form of bell curve
 * Joint Likehood: Probability Of Two Variables have the same space distribution
 * GDA model: Supervised model base on distributribution used for classification
-* Rank Of a Matrix: How many columns is a Linear Combination From The Previwes Column.
+* Rank Of a Matrix: How many columns aren't a Linear Combination From The Previwes Column.

 More